 - *Rousey v.
 Jacoway, 544 U.S. 320 (2005): The clinic represented the petitioners and successfully sought certiorari, arguing debtors may exempt personal IRA’s from their estates for purposes of filing petitions for bankruptcy.
 The Court unanimously agreed.

 (*denotes that clinic instructor argued case)

 The clinic files about a half dozen petitions for certiorari each year.
-According to a recent study, the clinic’s success rate—about 30 percent—is by one measure higher than any law firm or public interest office in the country.
+According to a recent study, the clinic’s success rate is higher than any law firm or public interest office in the country.
 Relying on the same expertise—our understanding of the factors that influence the Court’s system of discretionary review—the clinic regularly helps clients preserve victories by opposing certiorari.
 The clinic currently has the following petitions for certiorari pending before the Court:

 - Israelitt v.
 Enterprise Services, LLC, involving whether the anti-retaliation provision of the Americans with Disabilities Act provides for damages (and therefore for a right to jury trial).
 (Petition filed on January 13, 2024.)